ToshioCP/Gtk4-tutorial/gfm/sec15.md

 It sets padding, font-family and font size of GtkTextView.
 - 26-28: GdkDisplay is used to set CSS.
 CSS will be explained in the next subsection.
+- 33: Connects "destroy" signal on the main window and before\_destroy handler.
+This handler is explained in the next subsection.
+- 34: The provider is useless for the startup handler, so g\_object\_unref(provider) is called.
+Note: It doesn't mean the destruction of the provider.
+It is referred by the display so the reference count is not zero.

 ## CSS in Gtk